tolkit/gfatk/README.md

 Current help:

 ```
-gfatk 0.2.2
-Max Brown <mb39@sanger.ac.uk>
-Explore and linearise (mitochondrial) GFA files.
+Explore and linearise (plant organellar) GFA files.

-USAGE:
-    gfatk [SUBCOMMAND]
+Usage: gfatk [COMMAND]

-OPTIONS:
-    -h, --help       Print help information
-    -V, --version    Print version information

-SUBCOMMANDS:
-    dot               Return the dot representation of a GFA.
+Commands:
+  overlap         Extract overlaps from a GFA.
   extract         Extract subgraph from a GFA, given a segment name.
-    extract-chloro    Extract the plastid from a GFA.
-    extract-mito      Extract the mitochondria from a GFA.
+  linear          Force a linear representation of the graph.
   fasta           Extract a fasta file.
                       Almost as simple as: awk '/^S/{print ">"$2"\n"$3}'.
-    help              Print this message or the help of the given subcommand(s)
-    linear            Force a linear representation of the graph.
-    overlap           Extract overlaps from a GFA.
-    path              Supply an input path to evaluate a linear representation of.
-Input must be
-                          a text file of a single comma separated line with node ID's and
-                          orientations.
-E.g.:
-                                1+,2-,3+
   stats           Some stats about the input GFA.
+  extract-mito    Extract the mitochondria from a GFA.
+  extract-chloro  Extract the plastid from a GFA.
+  dot             Return the dot representation of a GFA.
   trim            Trim a GFA to remove nodes of degree < 4 (i.e. only has one neighbour).
+  path            Supply an input path to evaluate a linear representation of.
+                  Input must be a text file of a single comma separated line with node ID's and orientations.
+E.g. 1+,2-,3+
+  rename          Rename the segment ID's of a GFA.
+  help            Print this message or the help of the given subcommand(s)

+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 To explain each of these briefly: